s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 In the actual controller development, it is necessary to input/output for these diversified devices.
 To do so,

 * it is necessary to understand how the devices are defined in the model, and
-* how to access the specified devices in the controller format to be used
+* how to access the specified devices in the controller format to be used.

 .. _simulation-device-object:

-.

 Device Objects
 --------------